Breadcrumb navigation

 Hand-written music or computer notation are both acceptable.

-If you are applying as a principal study composer/arranger (as opposed to an instrumentalist/vocalist) you should submit a portfolio of three contrasting works.
+You should submit a portfolio of three contrasting works.
 These should all contain passages for improvisation and be scored for ensembles which include a rhythm section.